 We published this book for upper-grade elementary school students in March 2008.
 We have donated around 260,000 copies to 3,300 schools across Japan.
 Schools receive sets of student textbooks and teacher instruction manuals.
-The book follows the activities of three characters to educate students about economics, talking them through 10 topics, including prices, taxes, companies and climate change.
+The book follows the activities of seven characters to educate students about economics, talking them through 7 topics, including prices, companies and climate change.

-We published this text in 2006 to supplement social studies classes.
-We have donated around 440,000 copies to about 4,600 13-15 years old across the country.
+We revised this text to supplement social studies classes.
+We have donated around 500,000 copies to 13-15 years old across the country.
 The book tells the story of three fictional junior high school students who start a T-shirt business.
 In working through the textbook, students learn about corporate social responsibility, how the economy works, and economic and financial terms.

 "The Compendium of Securities Companies"

 The Compendium of Securities Companies, which is prepared under the editorial supervision of Nomura Holdings and published by Nikkei BP Co., Ltd., contains easy-to-understand text and illustrations related to the work of securities companies.
 This publication is available at bookstores nationwide, and it enables everyone from children to adults to learn about the business and economics of securities companies.
 It is a volume that students who will one day run the Japanese economy can use as a reference.
 Please examine it on your next visit to a bookstore.

 This booklet is prepared under the editorial supervision of Nomura Holdings and published by the Asahi Newspaper Publishing Co., Ltd., with the aim of acquainting primary school students about the importance of money and the role of investment.
 This publication is available at bookstores nationwide, and it has been especially prepared to enable children to learn about money in the context of an enjoyable story and enhance their financial literacy.

 Team Challenge!
 Learning from Stock Investment: Nikkei Stock League